-Wash your baby’s clothes, towels and bedding regularly and dry them thoroughly.
-On rainy days, they can be dried on the inside and pressed with an iron to eliminate excess moisture.
+Wash your baby’s clothes, towels, and bedding regularly and dry them thoroughly.
+They can be dried on the inside and pressed with an iron to eliminate excess moisture on rainy days.

-Wash your hands with soap before feeding or touching the baby, especially if you have returned home after traveling through the city.
+Wash your hands with soap before feeding or touching the baby, exceptionally if you have returned home after traveling through the city.

 Use fresh cotton balls separately to clean each eye of the baby and prevent the infection from spreading from one eye to the other.

-If you are aware that your child is allergic to pollen or specific dust or other chemical irritants, be sure to limit or avoid child exposure by closing windows, vacuuming frequently, etc.
+If you know that your child is allergic to pollen, specific dust, or other chemical irritants, limit or avoid child exposure by closing windows, vacuuming frequently, etc.

-Pregnant women should undergo screening and treatment of sexually transmitted diseases to prevent the onset of conjunctivitis in newborns.
+Pregnant women should undergo screening and treatment for sexually transmitted diseases to prevent the onset of Conjunctivitis in newborns.